 - Driver must be listed on vehicle’s insurance policy

-Lyft Plus – Minivans and SUVs for groups of 5 or more
+Lyft Plus vehicle requirements – Minivans and SUVs for groups of 5 or more

 Lyft Plus is the Lyft service for groups of riders five or more.
 Lyft Plus costs 1.5x the price of a regular Lyft, so a vehicle that qualifies for Plus can has higher earning potential than a regular Lyft car.